UvA-FNWI/demo-mpi-project/README.md

 ## Running an MPI program

-To run an MPI program in SLURM or similar batch systems, it is best to just use a special helper program `mpirun`.
+To run an MPI program in SLURM or similar batch systems, it is best to just use the special helper program `mpirun`.
-For example:
+When you load a MPI module, see above, you usually also get a `mpirun` For example:
 ```shell script
 #!/bin/bash -e